Vyral/base-template/_posts/2018-06-13-should-you-choose-a-team-or-an-individual-agent.md

 With only so many hours in the day, **an individual agent may have trouble providing enough attention where needed.** They may also lack the necessary expertise on all various subjects within the transaction for it to go smoothly.

-Working with an individual agent will most likely afford you more one-on-one time, but will also cause you to lose out on the level of service a team could provide.
+Working with an individual agent will most likely afford you more one-on-one time, but it will also cause you to lose out on the level of service a team could provide.
 You wouldn’t expect to see a doctor or a lawyer answering their own phones and scheduling appointments.
 You would expect that to fall under the responsibilities of other professionals on their team. **This is also true in real estate, where everyone has a specific role to play.**

 While you can see that there are a lot of advantages to hiring a real estate team as opposed to an individual, the decision is still yours.
 If you think that a team setting is what you are looking for and would like to speak with me about my team buying or selling your home, please feel free to call or email.
 I look forward to speaking with you soon.